 An integrative capstone/assessment course covering the concept of strategy, tasks and process of business strategy and policy formation and implementation.
 Particular emphasis is placed on aligning the functional and behavioral processes of the organization to accomplish the corporate mission and objective.
 Case methodology is applied.
-Prerequisites: Completion of core courses and permission of the Department of Business Administration.
+Prerequisites: BA 320, BA 330, BA 340, and BA 341.